FAQ

 Is Flo Finance the same as the FLO blockchain or FLO cryptocurrency?

 No. FLO is a separate, older cryptocurrency project unrelated to Flo Finance.
-Our product runs as smart contracts on Ethereum, Base, Arbitrum, Optimism, and Solana — we do not operate our own Layer 1 chain.
+Our product runs as smart contracts on Base, Arbitrum, and Ethereum, we do not operate our own Layer 1 chain.

 What does Flo Finance actually do?